aarikmudgal/DDoS-Protection-for-GCP/readme.md

 ## Features

-- Create a GCP Artifact Registry repository
-- Build and push Docker image
 - Create an Autopilot Kubernetes cluster
-- Deploy a Kubernetes service with the Docker image
+- Deploy a Kubernetes service with default Nginx image
 - Expose the service using Kubernetes Ingress
 - Create a Cloud Armor security policy